 Do you act in ways that announce that you’re not really what your other messaging claims you are?
-For instance, do you manage your appearance or reputation to maintain that:
+For instance:

 - You’re helpful and supportive — when in reality you’re merely pleasant?
 Is the truth that, although you appear sympathetic and understanding, you never actually share anyone’s load or provide any kind of assistance to help get them through a tough time?